thakordrvl/Smart-Metering-/README.md

-# Smart Metering using Mesh Network
+# Smart Metering Mesh Network

 This repository contains the full development cycle of a **smart metering system** built on a **mesh network architecture**.
 The system is designed for **energy-efficient**, **secure**, and **scalable** data transmission from distributed smart meter nodes to a central gateway, using **multi-hop mesh communication** and **optional encryption**.